 Core or ancillary

-– An important consideration is are they doing something core or ancillary?
-Is it enabling the student’s core interaction with either a teacher or the subject material.
-The demand is still very much ‘core’.
-As the market evolves though, we expect the supporting technology, efficiency products for example, to really start to gain momentum and attention.
+– An important consideration is whether they are doing something core or ancillary.
+Is the solution enabling the student’s core interaction with either a teacher or subject material?
+While the demand has been very much ‘core’, as the market evolves we are seeing supporting technology, efficiency products and those driving social education really starting to gain momentum and attention.

 Passion of the founding team

 – The passion, insight and drive of the founding team are key factors determining success in this industry.
 Despite new consumer willingness, there are still entrenched hurdles to overcome on the growth path within the sector.
 In B2B enterprise software, just having the best product might be enough to win a significant share of the market, but in education there is a trickier path to navigate and the leadership team is often the determining factor here.